devmotion/CalibrationErrors.jl/README.md

 ## References

-If you use CalibrationsErrors.jl as part of your research, teaching, or other activities, please consider citing the following publications:
+If you use CalibrationErrors.jl as part of your research, teaching, or other activities, please consider citing the following publications:

 Widmann, D., Lindsten, F., & Zachariah, D. (2019).
 [Calibration tests in multi-class